maryclare/stat697/index.md

   - [Homework 2](https://maryclare.github.io/stat697/content/homework/hw_2.pdf) has been posted online.
 It is due by 10:00am in class, Tuesday 2/4/20.
   - [Regression review](https://maryclare.github.io/stat697/content/code/regression_review.R) code from class has been updated.
 * Monday, 1/27/20
-  - For logistic reasons, homeworks are now due in printed form at the beginning of class on Tuesdays, by 10:00am.
+  - For logistical reasons, homeworks are now due in printed form at the beginning of class on Tuesdays, by 10:00am.
 * Sunday, 1/26/20
   - The [syllabus](https://maryclare.github.io/stat697/content/syllabus_697_spring2020.pdf) has been updated to include information about student disability services at UMass.
 * Thursday, 1/23/20